-Are you ready to lace up your shoes and hit the pavement?
-Running 101: Start Running For Beginners is here to guide you on your journey to becoming a runner.
+Are you ready to lace up your running shoes and hit the pavement?
+Running 101: How To Start Running For Beginners is here to guide you on your journey to becoming a runner.
 Whether you're looking to improve your fitness, lose weight, or just want to experience the exhilarating feeling of crossing the finish line, this article will provide you with all the essential tips and tricks to get started.
-From choosing the right running shoes to creating a training plan that suits your , you'll be well-equipped to embark on your running adventure.
+From choosing the right running shoes to creating a training plan that suits your goals, you'll be well-equipped to embark on your running adventure.
 So, put one foot in front of the other and let's get started!

 Choosing the Right Gear